 Our identification result can be used to shed new light on a classic social interactions problem: tax competition between US states (Wilson, 1999).
-Since the seminal empirical studies in tax competition between jurisdictions (Case et al., 1989; Case et al., 1993), it has been well-recognized that defining competing 'neighbors' is the central empirical challenge, and theory cannot resolve the issue.
-Two mechanisms have been argued to drive the structure of interactions across jurisdictions: factor mobility and yardstick competition.
+Ever since the seminal empirical studies in tax competition between jurisdictions (Case et al., 1989; Case et al., 1993), it has been well-recognized that defining competing 'neighbors' still remains the central empirical challenge.
+Theory provides some guidance on the issue through two mechanisms driving the structure of interactions across jurisdictions: factor mobility and yardstick competition.

 On factor mobility, Tiebout (1956) first argued that labor and capital can move in response to differential tax rates across jurisdictions.
-Factor mobility leads naturally to the postulated social interactions matrix being: (i) geographic neighbors given labor mobility; and (ii) jurisdictions with similar economic or demographic characteristics, given capital mobility (Case et al., 1989).26
+Factor mobility leads naturally to the postulated social interactions matrix being: (i) geographic neighbors given labor mobility; and (ii) jurisdictions with similar economic or demographic characteristics, given capital mobility (Case et al., 1989).36

 A second mechanism occurs through political economy channels (Shleifer, 1985).
 In particular, yardstick competition between jurisdictions is driven by voters making comparisons between states to learn about their own politician's quality.
-Besley and Case (1995) formalize the idea in a model where voters use taxes set by governors in neighboring states to infer their own governor's quality.
+Besley and Case (1995) formalize the idea in a model where voters use taxes set by governors in other states to infer their own governor's quality.
 This generates informational externalities across jurisdictions, forcing incumbents into yardstick competition, where their tax setting behavior is determined by what other incumbents do.
-Yardstick competition leads naturally to the postulated interactions matrix corresponding to a matrix of 'political neighbors': other states that voters make comparisons to.
+Yardstick competition leads naturally to the postulated interactions matrix corresponding to 'political neighbors': other states that voters make comparisons to.

-This application shows the practical use of our approach to recover social interactions in a setting in which the number of nodes and time periods is relatively low: the data covers mainland US states, N = 48, for years 1962-2015, T = 53.
+This application shows the practical use of our approach to recover social interactions and help shed new light on this long-standing debate in economics.
+We do so in a setting in which the number of nodes and time periods is relatively low: the data covers mainland US states, N = 48, for years 1962-2015, T = 53.
 Our approach identifies the structure of social interactions among 'economic neighbors', that we denote W{econ} .
-We contrast this against a null hypothesis that states are only influenced by their geographic neighbors, W{geo} , as postulated by Besley and Case, 1995 and shown in Figure 1A.
-With W{econ} recovered, we can establish, beyond geography, what predicts the existence and strength of ties between states.
-Finally, relative to W{geo} , we conduct simulations using W{econ} to assess the equilibrium propagation of tax setting shocks across mainland US states.
-Taken together, this body of evidence allows us to provide novel insights related to the role of factor mobility and yardstick competition in driving tax setting behavior across US states.
+We contrast this against a null hypothesis that state taxes are only influenced by their geographic neighbors, W{geo} , as postulated by Besley and Case, 1995 and shown in Figure 1A.
+With W{econ} recovered, we can establish, beyond geography, what predicts the strength of ties between states, and thus provide fresh insights on the drivers of tax competition across jurisdictions.

-26A body of evidence finds that tax bases are mobile in response to tax differentials (Hines, 1996; Devereux and Griffith, 1998; Kleven et al., 2013, 2014)
+$^{^{36}}$ A body of evidence finds that tax bases are mobile in response to tax differentials (Hines, 1996; Devereux and Griffith, 1998; Kleven et al., 2013, 2014)